nmeibergen/firemelon/README.md

 ## Compatibility

-Firemelon works with both [@firebase/firestore](https://www.npmjs.com/package/@firebase/firestore) and [@react-native-firebase/firestore](https://www.npmjs.com/package/@react-native-firebase/firestore)
+Firemelon works with both [@firebase/firestore](https://www.npmjs.com/package/@firebase/firestore) and [@react-native-firebase/firestore](https://www.npmjs.com/package/@react-native-firebase/firestore).
+The testing framework will only work with node version between 13 and 16, in particular it is not (yet) compatible with node version 17.

 ## Usage